Affiliate links on Android Authority may earn us a commission. Learn more.

-It’s taken Samsung a while but the new Galaxy M20 is the company’s answer to Xiaomi’s Redmi Note 6 Pro and the Honor 10 Lite.
+It’s taken Samsung a while but the new Galaxy M20 is the company’s answer to Xiaomi’s Redmi Note 7 and the HONOR 10 Lite.
 Presented as a one-two punch to entry, mid-level competition, the phone is part of Samsung’s new M series of smartphones that have been designed to cater to a younger audience.
 But do you think it might be too late for Samsung to reclaim the mid-range segment?
 Let’s find out in our Galaxy M20 review.

 Samsung Galaxy M20 review: Design